 - June – Figs flowering and fruiting season.
 Emergence of a creeper called Tapak kuda (Bauhinia bidentata) which then envelops the crown of the trees and produces an orange flower that adds colour to the forest canopy.
 Emergence of new leaves (yellow to light green colour) in the tall Merbau (Intsia palembanica) and the Tualang (Koompassia excelsa) trees.

 - July-August – Species of ginger blooming; figs flowering and fruiting.

 - August-September – Ripe figs found all over the forest.
 This seasons is ideal for hornbill watching, particularly the swarm flight of the Plain Pouch Hornbills.
-It’s a generally good season for bird watchers as migratory birds tend to land and rest on the small islands in the lake area.
+Generally, it’s a good season for bird watchers, as migratory birds tend to land and rest on the small islands in the lake area.
 Read more on birdwatching in Belum Temenggor.

 - October – Period of Terrestrial Orchid Bloom both in the high areas of Belum Temengor.
 Good for Toman (Snakehead) fishing activities.

 - November – The orchid blooming continues.
 Butterfly season in Temenggor part of the reserve.
 More migratory birds find rest in the lake islands.